U-WISDOM/u-wisdom.github.io/pages/training.md

 ## One-on-one mentoring

 U-WISDOM can provide one-on-one mentoring to help researchers in your group learn how to perform bioinformatic analyses themselves.
-This can be accomplished in <a href="/services/consult">on-going consultations</a> or more hands-on with a U-WISDOM bioinformatician leading the analysis.
+This can be accomplished in on-going consultations or more hands-on with a U-WISDOM bioinformatician leading the analysis.
 Please setup an <a href="/contact">initial consultation</a> to discuss options.

 There are also many open-source resources for self-learning.
 Please see our <a href="/services/resources">resources</a> to learn more.